 I also thought about my childhood picnics.
 They were sort of a big deal in my family – a chance to enjoy delicious food, eat with our hands, and be out in the fresh air.
-I especially remember olive & pimiento sandwiches with mustard, lettuce and tomato, and my mom’s macaroni salad — so good.
-My dad typically liked to find a sturdy/clean picnic bench, but I preferred hanging out on a blanket on the ground – it was more ‘picnic-y’ in my book – and we usually used dad’s heavy wool, green Army blanket because it was perfect for keeping sticks, bugs and dirt from poking through.
+I especially remember those olive & pimiento sandwiches made with mustard, lettuce and tomato and, of course, a big helping of my mom’s macaroni salad — you know, the one with the bits of hard boiled egg, a little mustard, mayo, and lots of celery and minced onion (mom sometimes even put sliced green olives) — so good.
+My dad liked to find a sturdy/clean bench for our picnics, but I preferred hanging out on a blanket on the ground.
+That was more ‘picnic-y’ in my book.
+For that, we used his heavy wool, green Army blanket because it was perfect for preventing sticks, bugs and dirt from poking through.

-Picnics come in all forms and they’re magical things because you don’t really have to follow rules or etiquette – simply sit in the sun or the shade of a mossy tree, take off your shoes, remove your tie and lie back in the cool grass, all while enjoying delicious treats and the company of friends or loved ones.
+Picnics come in all forms and they’re magical things because you don’t really have to follow rules or etiquette – simply sit in the sun or the shade of a mossy tree, take off your shoes, remove your tie and lie back in the cool grass, all while enjoying delicious treats and the company of loved ones.
 It doesn’t really matter WHERE you go for a picnic, just be sure to go, because it’s good for your soul.

 I saw a quote somewhere that went something like “Happiness is like a potato salad that, when shared with others, becomes a picnic.”
 That sure sounds like happiness to me!